|

 birds does not help.
 However more enthusiastic 'birders' manage to produce

-huge lists of species in unbelievably short times at various places around the
+huge lists of species seen in unbelievably short times at various places around

-island so obviously the birds are there.
-How these experts can identify so many
+the island so obviously the birds are there.
+How these experts can identify so

 catching glimpes of a few, and certainly not identifying them.